Hi. I'm Dr. Audrey Sprenger.

 I am a sociology professor who prefers to read and write fiction.

-I have written The Beauty Parts (2025), a novella that contains all the elements of a Jack Kerouac novel.
-It is also the scaffolding for LIKE A KEROUAC NOVEL (2026), a critique of David Riesman's classic sociological study on American conformity, The Lonely Crowd (1950).
-I am also working on a series of essays about Judy Blume, Norma Klein, Ellen Conford, and other American YA fiction writers who published in the 1970s.
+I have written The Beauty Parts (2026), a novella and screenplay that contains all the elements of a Jack Kerouac novel.
+It is also the scaffolding for Like a Kerouac Novel (2027), a critique of David Riesman's classic sociological study on American conformity, The Lonely Crowd (1950), which I developed at the Charles Warren Center at Harvard University, and the reorbit Digital Theatre project.
+See also my Medium essays on Judy Blume and Afterward to David Amram's Vibrations (1968).

-I have also taught my series of interdisciplinary introductory sociology courses multiple times a semester in a dozen colleges and universities in the United States and abroad, as well as in two maximum security correctional institutions and one small state college in a strawberry field, mostly at night.
+I have taught my series of interdisciplinary introductory sociology courses multiple times a semester in a dozen colleges and universities in the United States and abroad, including at sea, two maximum-security correctional institutions, and one small state college in a strawberry field, mostly at night.

 The best way to contact me is through the college or university where you are taking a course with me.
 Everyone else, please use asprenger@ncf.edu